 - Lodging: One-third of the lodging portion for one room per family at the amount established by the federal government per diem rate for the tournament's geographic area.
-One-third for the manager/coaches with no children on the team.
-In the event that no per diem rate is published for the host city/town, the rate to be used will be that of the city or town in closest proximity to the host.
-The lodging rate will be established by the Treasurer from a standard reference.
-A lodging reimbursement will be paid for each day WSLL players are housed in a tournament complex and the parent or guardian stays in an area hotel up until the day the team is eliminated.
-Hotel receipts must be submitted to obtain this reimbursement.
-Exception: If the tournament host is more than 250 miles from Byron Avenue or if a team plays in a "winner advances" game at a time later than hotel check out, WSLL will reimburse families for one extra day of lodging.
-For example, a team is playing in a pool play game at 6pm that determines who moves onto bracket play or a team makes it to the quarterfinals in a tournament where the quarterfinals and semifinals are scheduled on the same day.
-Hotel receipts must be submitted to obtain this reimbursement. - Per Diem: Each player, manager, coach of record, and additional coach designated by the manager to receive TERs shall be entitled to \$15 per day if there is not a Little League sponsored cafeteria at the facility.
-No receipts need to be submitted.
-A food expense reimbursement will be paid for each day the coach accompanies the team and the players are lodged in a tournament complex without a Little League sponsored cafeteria. - Transportation Expenses: Parents transporting a player(s) to the tournament site shall be entitled to one-half the amount of cents per mile allowed by the IRS for charitable purposes, for each mile to and from the Byron Complex, and the location of the State Tournament, Warner Robins, Georgia, for regional play, and Williamsport, Pennsylvania, for international play.
-The mileage will be determined by the Treasurer from a standard reference, which will be the location of Byron Avenue Park.
+Any BoD-approved manager or coach with no children on the team are also eligible.
+The lodging reimbursement begins the day of opening ceremonies, and concludes the day the team is eliminated.
+Exceptions: If the tournament location is more than 250 miles from Byron Avenue or if a team plays in a 'winner advances' game at a time later than hotel check-out, families may claim one extra night of lodging reimbursement; this one additional night of lodging may be claimed the night before tournament play begins or the night of the team's final game in the tournament.
+Hotel receipts reflecting parent / coach payment of lodging expenses are required. - Per Diem: Each player, manager, coach of record, and additional coach designated by the manager to receive TERs shall be entitled to \$15 per day if there is not a Little League sponsored cafeteria at the facility (the team manager is responsible for verifying to the Treasurer whether or not a sponsored cafeteria is available).
+This per diem begins the day of opening ceremonies, and concludes the day the team is eliminated.
+If an additional night of lodging is authorized in accordance with the Exceptions outlined in the lodging paragraph, the per diem payment is also authorized on that corresponding day.
+Receipts are not required. - Transportation Expenses: Parents transporting a player(s) to the tournament site shall be entitled to one-half the amount of cents per mile allowed by the IRS for charitable purposes, for each mile to and from the Byron Complex, and the location of the State Tournament, Warner Robins, Georgia, for regional play, and Williamsport, Pennsylvania, for international play.
+The mileage will be calculated using Byron Avenue as the point of origin.
 Parents transporting multiple players are only entitled to one reimbursement for mileage.
 Payment will not be made for mileage incurred on a daily basis "during" the tournament.
 A manager, or any coach eligible to receive a TER without a player on the team, shall be entitled to mileage reimbursement.
+Receipts are not required.